 - Photoperiod sensitivity – The onion family is sensitive to the length of night, which triggers bulb development.
-In Colorado, plant only long day varieties that start bulbing with day lengths of 14 to 16 hours and temperatures above 65°F. Plant size at the time conditions trigger bulb development determines the size of the bulb.
-Plant onions as soon as soil conditions allow in the spring.
+Long day varieties are recommended in Colorado.
+Bulb formation of long day varieties is triggered by day lengths of 14 to 16 hours when temperatures exceed 65ºF.
+Onion plant size at the time of bulb initiation determines the ultimate size of the onion produced.
+For this reason, plant onions as soon as soil conditions allow in the spring.

 - Seed head – Keep seed heads picked.
-They pull plant resources away from bulb development.
+They take resources away from bulb development..

 - Soils – Peas grow best in a rich soil, high in organic matter.
 They require a well-drained soil.

 - Types of peas

 - English Pea – standard, shelled pea